philniko/project363/README.md

 - `script.py`: Python script for populating the database using external data sources.
 - `dbcreation.sql`: SQL file containing the commands to create the database schema.
 - `QueryImplementation.sql`: SQL file with various queries for testing and implementation.
-- `erd.png`: Image of the ERD of the database.
+- `ERD.png`: An Entity-Relationship Diagram illustrating the database schema and the relationships between tables.

 ---